 - The baby is now in a lot of pain, exhausted and probably not eating well.

 - Mom and Dad are frazzled, emotionally spent and feel powerless to ease the suffering their little one is going through.

 There are various causes of colic in babies but the most common cause by far is trapped gas and wind in an immature digestive tract.
 What might start as simply fussiness in a baby can become true infantile colic in a just a few weeks.
 This is often through poor colic treatment by the parent rushing to medicate symptoms, thereby delaying proper treatment.

 What Is Colic

-The term colic has come to be a sort of generic word for an “unhappy baby that cramps and cries”.
+The term colic has come to be a sort of generic word for an unhappy crying or cramping baby.

 Here are the 4 different Categories of Colic.
 Each needs it’s own type of treatment: